mohammedasker/100-days-of-code/log.md

 ### Day 23: July 3, 2019

-**Today's Progress**: Got progress bar working for third stage of the game.
+**Today's Progress**: Got the progress bar working for third stage of the game.

 **Thoughts** Alright, I managed to make the progress bar more dynamic and all is left is to make bar go from right to left.
 On another note, I noticed the intervals are firing multiple times in the console.log and I don't like that.
 I guess I have more things to fix than originally planned.